Fr4nz83/PWR-plugin-kubernetes/README.md

-This branch contains the code of a future journal extension of the article *Power- and Fragmentation-aware Online Scheduling for GPU Datacenters*.
+This branch contains the code of a variant of the PWR scheduling policy.
+Moreover, it contains code that has been used to conduct simulations for the EFRA project.

-Stay tuned for future updates!